Beyond Visual Semantics: Exploring the Role of Scene Text in Image Understanding: Abstract

 \section{Abstract}

 Images with visual and scene text content are ubiquitous in everyday life.
-However current image interpretation systems are mostly limited to using only the visual features, neglecting to leverage the scene text content.
-In this paper we propose to jointly use scene text and visual channels for robust semantic interpretation of images.
-We undertake the task of matching Advertisement images against their human generated statements that describe the action that the ad prompts and the rationale it provides for taking this action.
-We extract the scene text and generate semantic and lexical text representations, which are used in the interpretation of the Ad Image.
-To deal with irrelevant or erroneous detection of scene text, we use a text attention scheme.
-We also learn an embedding of the visual channel,\ie visual features based on detected symbolism and objects, into a semantic embedding space, leveraging text semantics obtained from scene text.
-We show how the multi channel approach, involving visual semantics and scene text, improves upon the current state of the art.
+However, current image interpretation systems are mostly limited to using only the visual features, neglecting to leverage the scene text content.
+In this paper, we propose to jointly use scene text and visual channels for robust semantic interpretation of images.
+We do not only extract and encode visual and scene text cues, but also model their interplay to generate a contextual joint embedding with richer semantics.
+The contextual embedding thus generated is applied to retrieval and classification tasks on multimedia images, with scene text content, to demonstrate its effectiveness.
+In the retrieval framework, we augment our learned text-visual semantic representation with scene text cues, to mitigate vocabulary misses that may have occurred during the semantic embedding.
+To deal with irrelevant or erroneous recognition of scene text, we also apply query-based attention to our text channel.
+We show how the multi-channel approach, involving visual semantics and scene text, improves upon state of the art.